TELEMETRY PIPELINE

 Secrets

-When creating custom pipelines you may have settings that you don't want to store in plain text or share with other users of the pipeline.
-A good way to prevent this is by using secrets within Calyptia Core.
+When creating custom pipelines you might have settings that you don't want to store in plain text or share with other users of the pipeline.
+Prevent this by using secrets in Chronosphere Telemetry Pipeline.

 Secret storage

-Calyptia Core stores all the secrets encrypted using RSA public key cryptography.
+Telemetry Pipeline encrypts all stored secrets using RSA public key cryptography.

-When a new instance of Calyptia Core gets registered, a new unique key pair is generated and the private key is stored in your operating environment.
-When a pipeline is deployed or updated and it requires a secret, that secret is fetched encrypted from Calyptia Core and decrypted by the keys within your environment using the in-memory private RSA key.
+Each deployment of Telemetry Pipeline generates a unique key pair (private and public) when a new instance registers.
+The private key is stored in your operating environment.
+When a pipeline is deployed or updated and requires a secret, that secret is fetched encrypted from Telemetry Pipeline and decrypted by the keys in your environment, using the in-memory private RSA key.

 The following diagrams illustrate the secret generation and usage.